Changes in Vision After a Car Accident May be Due to a Retinal Tear

-A person may be in a collision and suffer no direct trauma to the eye yet afterwards notice vision changes such as ‘floaters’ or ‘flashes.’
-The knee jerk reaction is to attribute ‘floaters’ to the aging process.
+A person may be in a collision and suffer no direct trauma to the eye yet afterward notice vision changes such as ‘floaters’ or ‘flashes.’
+The knee-jerk reaction is to attribute ‘floaters’ to the aging process.
 However, if a person notices these symptoms after being involved in a traumatic event such as a car accident or head injury, it would be wise to consult with an ophthalmologist.
-Why?

-Another form of treatment for this injury is CRYOTHERAPY.
+Another form of treatment for this injury is cryotherapy.
 After the application of anesthetics, liquid nitrogen is used to freeze the area around the tear.
-Normal activity should be suspended for two weeks to allow the frozen area to strengthen.
+Regular activity should be suspended for two weeks to allow the frozen area to strengthen.
 More information about cryotherapy can be found here.